 In addition to serving for several years as chair of Gate City Bar Association’s (“Gate City”) Scholarship Committee, Mr. Franklin is the Founder and a Past Chair of the Gate City Bar Foundation, the non-profit arm of the organization.
 During his tenure as Gate City Bar President, the organization served as the official host the 2007 National Bar Association Convention, which broke all prior attendance and fundraising records.

 In 2007, Mr. Franklin founded the Gate City Justice Robert Benham Law Camp (“Law Camp”), the organization’s first institutional outreach program.
 The three-week long institutional program (a collaborative effort with the Georgia State University College of Law and Clark Atlanta University) is designed to foster and increase diversity in the legal profession by exposing local high school students to the study of the law and career opportunities in the legal profession.
-The program, currently in its sixth year, has provided over 100 deserving students with extensive exposure to the legal profession.
+The program, currently in its eighth year, has provided over 175 deserving students with extensive exposure to the legal profession.
 The program continues to garner accolades in Georgia and beyond and was emulated by the State Bar of Georgia, which created a similar program in 2008.

-Through his service locally and on the national Executive Board of the Lawyers’ Committee for Civil Rights Under Law, Mr. Franklin has worked extensively and spoken through print and broadcast (radio and television) media, both locally an nationally, in connection with the non-partisan Election Protection coalition.
+Through his service locally and on the national Executive Board of the Lawyers’ Committee for Civil Rights Under Law, Mr. Franklin has worked extensively and spoken through print and broadcast (radio and television) media, both locally and nationally, in connection with the non-partisan Election Protection coalition.
 In 2008 and again in 2010, Mr. Franklin served as the National Chair of the Election Protection Task Force for the National Bar Association.
 He currently serves as Regional Vice Chair for the Lawyers’ Committee for Civil Rights Under Law.

 - American Bar Association